johntrogan/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 MpCmdRun.exe -ValidateMapsConnection
 ```

-For more information, see [Use the cmdline tool to validate cloud-delivered protection ](/defender-endpoint/configure-network-connections-microsoft-defender-antivirus).
+For more information, see [Use the cmdline tool to validate cloud-delivered protection](/defender-endpoint/configure-network-connections-microsoft-defender-antivirus).

 ## One-select Microsoft Defender Offline Scan